 After this first step, you’ll receive rates based on your prequalification.
 At this point, you can be confident the rates you are looking at are based on your credit profile.
 You can move beyond the estimate now and know exactly what terms you will qualify for.

-If you like what you see and decide to move forward, you will need to provide additional information to Splash.
-You will also need to choose which loans you will want to refinance, and Splash has created a tool to make this as easy as possible.
+If you like what you see and decide to move forward, you will need to provide additional information to Credible.
+You will also need to choose which loans you will want to refinance, and Credible has created a tool to make this as easy as possible.
 This information will be used to work with the lender to secure your exact rate.
 Then you sit back and wait!
 You will receive your final offer for your refinance in as little as one business day.

-Using a website like Splash is perfect for busy physicians.
+Using a website like Credible is perfect for busy physicians.
 They know you do not have a lot of free time to research multiple websites and figure out how to refinance medical school debt.

 Before you sign on the dotted line with your new refinance loan, you should make sure you have a clear understanding of what you are signing.
 Here is a checklist of items for you to review: